Ancient-Majik-Tech/Learn.Tutorial.Collections/Changes/All/V P 0.0.4.0.md

 	- Updated to host a ongoing list of Primary Projects (projects who don't have a parent project of thier own)
 	- Changed name of project to Realms Public Information Home
 	- Added page to mark placeholder links in our projects.
+	- Added new Template for projects page
+	- updated projects page to be more organized.

 ### Project Changes